-An effective way to keep everyone on the same page is to create a comprehensive brand guide that includes clearly outlines brand colors, logo sizing, key messaging, fonts and any other brand-specific styles.
-Put this document in a public place – like your digital asset management system – and keep it in a digestible format.
+An effective way to keep everyone on the same page is to create a dynamic brand style guide that includes clearly outlines brand colors, logo sizing, key messaging, fonts and any other brand-specific styles.
+Put this in a public place and keep it in a digestible format.
 Refer back to this when innovating branding workflows internally.

 Your branding principles extend beyond internal processes.
 User-generated content, for instance, must adhere to company brand standards.
 But that’s easier said than done.
 Contributors who have your brand guide readily available at any time can see your key messaging, the voice of your writing or the colors of the designs.
 Keeping this brand guide public precludes many company branding mishaps.

 The best brands are innovated by creative teams with strategic, business targets.
 The difficulty is that creative teams which are too organized become less creative.
 Effective brand managers run creative teams but know how to focus them on an overarching strategy.

 Keeping your creative team on a clear path can be difficult but with the right methods you can boost innovation while fulfilling company branding objectives.
 The key is a combination of prior planning and intermittent intervention.

 When you task your team with creating a new brand asset, you need to clearly explain your expectations before they start.
 Put these in writing, include tangible examples and refer back to them often.
 Find opportune times to reiterate branding goals, but ensure they aren’t hampering team creativity.